jtl-software/connector-documentation/tutorial/getting-started.rst

 Preliminary note
 ----------------

-All code specific for this example, i.e. code that is specific for the targeted software system that should be connected to JTL-Wawi, resides in the `Jtl\\Connector\\Example` namespace.
+All code specific for this tutorial, i.e. code that is specific for the targeted software system that should be connected to JTL-Wawi, resides in the ``Jtl\\Connector\\Example`` namespace.
 You have to use a different namespace prefix for your implementation.
-A possible approach is to combine your company's name with the system you want JTL-Wawi to connect to.
+A possible approach is to combine your company's name with the system you want to connect with JTL-Wawi.
-So if your company was named "ACME Inc." and you wanted to connect to your own hypothetic eCommerce platform called "ACME Shop", a suitable namespace prefix would be `Acme\\Connector\\AcmeShop`.
+So if your companies name is "ACME Inc." and you wants to connect to your own hypothetical eCommerce platform called "ACME Shop", a suitable namespace prefix would be ``Acme\\Connector\\AcmeShop``.

 .. note::
-    Consider the `PSR-4 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md>`_ standard document if you have any questions regarding to the naming of PHP namespaces.
+    Consult the `PSR-4 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md>`_ standard document if you have any questions regarding to the naming of PHP namespaces.

 Entry point